Legal compliance for industry placements

 An education provider may choose to ask a line manager or supervisor to undergo a basic DBS check if they feel this is necessary, in situations such as:

-This is not a legal requirement, but can be requested at the discretion of the education provider.
+This is not a legal can be requested at the discretion of the education provider.

-Employers do not generally need to carry out a basic, standard or enhanced Disclosure and Barring Service (DBS) check on members of staff supervising young people aged 16 or 17.
-However, where a student has a need for personal or health care due to a disability, the person providing that personal or health care may be required to obtain an enhanced DBS check.
+Employers do not generally need to carry out an enhanced DBS with children’s barred list information on members of staff supervising young people aged 16 or However, where a student has a need for personal or health care due to a disability, the person providing that personal or health care may be required to obtain an enhanced DBS check.

-A student may need an enhanced DBS check before starting an industry placement in certain sectors - for example, in the health care and early years sector where the employer would need to check that the student is not barred from regulated activity relating to children or vulnerable adults.
+A student may need an enhanced DBS check with children’s barred list information before starting an industry placement in certain sectors - for example, in the health care and early years sector where the employer would need to check that the student is not barred from regulated activity relating to children or vulnerable adults.

 Schools and colleges have a legal duty to take steps to prevent students being drawn into terrorism and reduce the possibility of radicalisation.
 This is done through the Prevent initiative.
 They are responsible for doing this during placements – and they need you to cooperate.